-On 24 November this year, Ollie Hunter and Lauren Bransby will celebrate two years of running The Wheatsheaf in Chilton Foliat.
+On 24 November 2017, Ollie Hunter and Lauren Bransby will celebrate two years of running The Wheatsheaf in Chilton Foliat.
 During that time they’ve not only revitalised this historical village-centre pub but also won several awards.
 Currently the pub is on the shortlists for a couple of prizes from the Sustainable Restaurant Association, the competition for which comes from all over the world.

 Penny Post dropped in to have a chat with them about what they’ve achieved so far, what it takes to be sustainable and their plans for the future.